100

 Summing Up

 Content marketers struggle day in and day out to produce the next blog post that will generate massive leads.
-However, even though you know how to write an introduction in a blog post, it is not something one can learn in a matter of days.
+However, even though you know how to create an introduction in a blog post, it is not something one can learn in a matter of days.

 Therefore, if you want a good blog post that is likely to blow up, you should hire WrittenlyHub.
 With our experience and expertise in developing content marketing strategies and on-page SEO, we will help your blog posts get the reach, readability, and lead creation you desire!